Rated 'Excellent' on Trustpilot

 Many women do not realise that the menopause is setting in until much later during menopause, often because the symptoms may be confused for something else.

 The menopause does not always set in during the late 40s to 50s - some women can go through early menopause after just one period.
 There are several conditions that can lead to early menopause, so it is always best to get consult your GP or a specialist if you are unsure.
 Your GP can check your hormone levels in your blood and tell you if you are approaching the menopause or going through it.
-You may be interested in reading the '8 Severe symptoms of menopause'.
+You may be interested in reading the '8 Severe signs of menopause'.

 It is also common to confuse a change or worsening in PMS symptoms with menopause or perimenopause.
-60% of women going through perimenopause experience PMS symptomsPMS supplements such as PMS Hero® can help relieve worsening PMS symptoms including mood swings, irregular periods, breast tenderness and fatigue.
+Our consumer survey showed that 60% of women going through perimenopause experience PMS symptoms.
+PMS supplements can help support worsening PMS signs including mood swings, irregular periods, breast tenderness and fatigue.

 5. You will have mood swings

 It's not easy mentally to be approaching or going through the menopause.
 In addition, hormones can play havoc with moods and the changes that are occurring can themselves cause more stress and confusion, especially if it is unexpected.
+You may enjoy '5 foods to improve your mood'.

 However some women sail through the menopause mentally and physically, and although it is not just a state of mind (think about how hormones cause PMS!), there are things you can do to help you transition through menopause and alleviate mood swings